 To enable both the receivers in our IC-9700 and the FUNcube Dongle to function simultaneously, we built a circuit using a CX800N DPDT RF Relay and a Mini-Circuits 2-Way RF Splitter.
 We also built a simple driver circuit for the relay using a Darlington Power Transistor and some protection diodes.
 The circuit enabled our S2 Sequencer to control the relay along with the rest of the sequencing required when changing our EME Station from Receive to Transmit and back.

 Finally, we configured a 30mS transmit delay in our IC-9700 to ensure that the S2 Sequencer had some time to do its job as the station changed from Receive to Transmit.
-This delay coupled with the Transmit delays built into the MAP65 and WSJT10 software ensures that we will not hot switch the MAP65 Preamp System on our tower.
-One must be very careful to ensure that RF power is not applied before the sequencer can complete its transition to the Transmit state or damage to the Preamplifiers and/or relays at the tower will occur.
+This delay and the Transmit delays built into the MAP65 and WSJT10 software ensure we will not hot-switch the MAP65 Preamp System on our tower.
+One must be very careful to ensure that RF power is not applied before the sequencer can transition to the Transmit state or damage to the Preamplifiers and/or relays at the tower will occur.

 Amplifier and Rotator Controls

 The Elevation Rotator from our Antenna System was added to the Green Heron RT-21 Az/El Rotator Controller previously installed in our shack, and both the Azimuth and Elevation Rotators were roughly calibrated.
 Our EME station requires quite a few USB connections to our Windows 10 Computer, so we added a powered USB hub to our setup.
 Chokes were added to the USB cables which run to our IC-9700 Transceiver and our FUNcube Dongle to minimize digital noise from getting into our receivers.